Add scrolling to Organized Content sidebar on smaller desktop screens #322

 okay i think there's a very marginal improvement in terms of code quality between the new version and the old.
 So I'll leave it to you to decide what you wanna choose.

-WIP: Add scrolling to Organized Content sidebar on smaller desktop screensto Add scrolling to Organized Content sidebar on smaller desktop screens 1 year agob36210f77a
+WIP: Add scrolling to Organized Content sidebar on smaller desktop screensto Add scrolling to Organized Content sidebar on smaller desktop screensb36210f77a

 to6df2f3fdd9